 Other customers love minimal or no interaction.
 They shop for on-demand products and services online.
 Here, making the online customer experience easy and simple should be the focus and end game.

 Whatever type of customer, you need to study their behavior as they browse your website or walk through your office or store.
-This is a key in identifying your most effective sales process.
+This is key in identifying your most effective sales process.

-Want to TALK about it?
+Want to TALK about Relationship Marketing?

 Nurture Marketing for Loyal Customers